IVRL/Understanding-Comics/README.md

 # Unlocking-Comics
-Repository for the PYBD dataset published in our paper 'Understanding Comics'
+Repository for the PYBD dataset published in our paper 'Unlocking Comics'